DJV22/Hound_PVE/README.md

             - reboot and update appliance

-         - Make sure to create a user `mediaserver` in fileserver samba webadmin
+         - May not be needed - Make sure to create a user `mediaserver` in fileserver samba webadmin

          - change file storage location by doing the following on media server console
             - mkdir -p ~/tmp